 - Look for friction or impact surfaces.
 A significant source of lead dust comes from friction and impact surfaces.
 Friction and impact surfaces include double-hung windows, other types of wood windows, cabinets, drawers, steps, bannisters, thresholds and doors.
 All of these surfaces experience wear and tear through friction and impact which can expose under layers of dangerous lead-based paint.

 - Purchase a test kit.
 You can purchase a lead-based paint test kit from any hardware store for less than $10.
 Although not the same as a professional lead inspection, they can give you a heads-up that the top layer of paint contains lead.

 - Protect Your Children – Become a Lead Detective!

 Just because a seller or landlord has stated he does not know if your rental apartment or home has lead-based paint doesn’t mean you can’t do your own due diligence.
-There are ways to detect lead paint so that you can act to keep your family safe from lead-related hazards.
+There are ways to tell if lead paint was used in your home so that you can act to keep your family safe from lead-related hazards.
 Follow the above rules to protect your family, protect your children and protect your home.
-If you have any questions, call the lead poisoning attorneys at Riley Ersoff.